dermasugita/Viola-SV/docs/signature_analysis.rst

 This code reads all BEDPE files in the ``./resources/pcawg`` directory into MultiBedpe class (See :doc:`MultiBedpe<reference/api/viola.MultiBedpe>`).
 Because the BEDPE files created by PCAWG have the ``svclass`` columns, we passed it to the ``svtype_col_name`` argument Some BEDPE files did not have any SV records.
-This time we will exclude these by setting ``exclued_empty_cases=True``.
+This time we will exclude these by setting ``exclude_empty_cases=True``.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 3. Reading BED/BEDGRAPH files for annotation